upperlinecode/CS-and-the-City-Curriculum/react/json-firebase.md

 ### CRUD: Create, Read, Update, Delete

+> Watch this [video walk-through](https://youtu.be/52qkg7zvz6I) to help you CRUD in Firestore.

 There are 4 main operations a database needs to be able to do: create, read, update, and delete.

 - Creating data means making a new record in the database.